cloudbees/arcalos-boot-config/README.md

 ### Creating a kubernetes cluster

-* either use Terraform to spin up a GKE cluster with a `jx` namespace
+* either use Terraform to spin up a GKE cluster with a `jx` namespace and any necessary cloud resources (e.g. on GCP we need a Kaniko Service Account and Secret)
-* create an empty GKE clsuer by hand e.g. via `jx create cluster gke --skip-installation`
+* create an empty GKE cluster by hand e.g. via `jx create cluster gke --skip-installation` or using the [GCP Console](https://console.cloud.google.com/)
-  * then create a `jx` namespace via `kubectl create ns jx`

 ### Run the new Jenkins X Bootstrap Pipeline